Syllabus & Course Policies

 Data C88C (also known as CS 88)

 Data C88C: Computational Structures in Data Science is an introduction to programming and computing that covers approximately 70% of the content of CS 61A.
+Many of the same homework, lab, and discussion questions are shared between these two courses.

-In Fall 2024, Data C88C will have the same instructional team and order of topics as CS 61A, so you can expect a very similar experience in both courses, but Data C88C is 3 units (rather than 4), has 2 lectures per week (rather than 3), has 2 hours of section per week (rather than 3), and has fewer total topics and assignments.
+Data C88C is 3 units (rather than 4), has 2 lectures per week (rather than 3), has 2 hours of section per week (rather than 3), and has fewer total topics and assignments.
 Both courses are great for learning about programming.
 CS 61A moves faster.
 Students who take Data C88C and want to learn the topics from CS 61A that were omitted can do so by taking CS 47A in a future semester (or just studying on their own).

 For the Data Science major and minor, the content in Data C88C is sufficient.
 For the Computer Science major and minor, the additional content in CS 61A is important.
 If you are certain that you want to major or minor in Computer Science, CS 61A is the right introductory course.